zhiqin1998/UMamba2/documentation/competitions/STSR25/readme.md

 nnUNetv2_preprocess -d 319 -c 3d_fullres_torchres_mambabot2_ps160x256x256_bs1 -plans_name nnUNetResEncUNetLPlans_torchres -np 48
 ```
 Then, adapt `preprocess_unlabeled.py` and run preprocessing for the unlabeled data.
-This creates dummy segmentation ground truth (not used for training) for the unlabeled data so that nnUNet can load them properly for semi-supervised learning.
+This creates dummy segmentation ground truth (not used for training) for the unlabeled data so that nnUNet can load them properly (without needing to modify the codes) for semi-supervised learning.
 For the training script to utilize the unlabeled data properly, ensure that `splits_final.json` (should be automatically created in the dataset conversion script)
 contains the proper splits with keys `train`, `unlabeled` and `val`.